-SERAP writes Buhari, seeks trial of high-profile corruption cases, details of missing files
+SERAP Writes Buhari, Seeks Trial Of High-Profile Corruption Cases, Details Of Missing Files

 “According to our information, details of about 103 high-profile corruption cases being handled by the Economic and Financial Crimes Commission [EFCC] were reportedly made available in 2017 to the Office of the Attorney-General of the Federation and Minister of Justice upon request.”

-- Explain why after several years these high-profile corruption cases have not been expeditiously, diligently, effectively and satisfactorily prosecuted to logical conclusion;
+1. Explain why after several years these high-profile corruption cases have not been expeditiously, diligently, effectively, and satisfactorily prosecuted to logical conclusion;

-- Take immediate and concrete steps to prosecute the cases in close cooperation and collaboration with appropriate anti-corruption agencies;
+2. Take immediate and concrete steps to prosecute the cases in close cooperation and collaboration with appropriate anticorruption agencies;

-- Invite civil society groups and international community to monitor the prosecution of high-profile corruption cases, and to periodically report to Nigerians the status of their prosecution
+4. Invite civil society groups and the international community to monitor the prosecution of high-profile corruption cases, and to periodically report to Nigerians the status of their prosecution

 “By Section 1 (1) of the Freedom of Information (FoI) Act 2011, and article 9 of the African Charter on Human and Peoples’ Rights, SERAP is entitled as of right to request for or gain access to information, including information on the details of the whereabouts of allegedly missing 15 case files of high-profile individuals suspected of grand corruption, and the status of prosecution of the cases, as well as those of the 103 cases reportedly sent to Mr Malami.”